ICO2S/sbolstack-client-java/README.md

 Several examples can be found in the [`org.sbolstack.example`](https://github.com/ICO2S/sbolstack-client-java/tree/master/src/main/java/org/sbolstack/example) package.

-All interatcion with the stack is through the [`StackFrontend`](http://ico2s.github.io/sbolstack-client-java/) facade.
+All interaction with the stack is through the [`StackFrontend`](http://ico2s.github.io/sbolstack-client-java/) facade.
-Instances are created with the URL of the stack that they will bind against.
+Instances are created with the URL of their stack instance.

 ```java
 StackFrontend frontend = new StackFrontend("http://localhost:9090");
 ```

-This instance can then be used to count, search, fetch and upload SBOL data to the remote stack instance.
+This instance can then be used to fetch, count, search and upload SBOL data to the remote stack instance.

-If you know the URI of an SBOL entity, you can fetch it directly rather than going via a template.
+If you know the URI of an SBOL entity, you can fetch it directly.
 For example:

  ```java
  ComponentDefinition cdef = Sequence fetchComponentDefinition(new URI("http://www.bacillondex.org/BO_10050"));